mfm511/GCDassignment1/README.md

 # Code Book

 The data set consists of 10 tables, one for the summary and 9 for the signal tables.
+I included the 9 inertial signal tables just to show the source of the summary table (although, I did not compute the mean and std deviation-related features directly from it).

 ### Table 1: summary  (saved as summary.txt)